-- drafting of new Rule of Judicial Administration 1904 which provides for the uniform recording of medical malpractice information on the civil dockets to facilitate statistical data collection - design of a medical malpractice Web page for the Unified Judicial System in conjunction with the AOPC Judicial Automation Department.
-Included on this page are "med mal" statistics, recent changes in the statewide Rules of Civil Procedure governing professional liability actions and a variety of other reference materials and links - coordination of a county-by-county data collection of all medical malpractice filings and jury verdicts from the year 2000 to August 2003.
+- technical enhancements of the statewide system of data collection and reporting - drafting of new Rule of Judicial Administration 1904, which provides for the uniform recording of medical malpractice information on the civil dockets to facilitate statistical data collection - design of a medical malpractice Web page for the Unified Judicial System in conjunction with the AOPC Judicial Automation Department.
+Included on this page are "med mal" statistics, recent changes in the statewide Rules of Civil Procedure governing professional liability actions and a variety of other reference materials and links. - coordination of a county-by-county data collection of all medical malpractice filings and jury verdicts from 2000 through 2004.
 The aim is to meet the growing need for empirical information to evaluate rapid statutory and procedural rule changes.
 The statewide data are posted on the UJS Medical Malpractice Web page.
-The next data collection will update the numbers through December 31, 2004 - technical support to a panel of Philadelphia civil trial judges in development of a case management educational program for state trial judges.
-A panel presentation was given in three regional medical malpractice seminars - design of interactive caseload statistical reporting on the UJS Web site.
-Customized Protection from Abuse and Criminal statistical reports are now available on-line.
+The next data collection will update the numbers through 2005. - technical support to a panel of Philadelphia civil trial judges in development of a case management educational program for state trial judges.
+A panel presentation was given in three regional medical malpractice seminars. - design of interactive caseload statistical reporting on the UJS Web site.
+Customized Protection from Abuse and criminal statistical reports are now available on-line.
 Development of additional case type reports is ongoing.
-The AOPC's Judicial Automation Department developed the software - continued support of the Judicial Council's District Justice Security Subcommittee, including development of an incident reporting system and cost/risk reduction studies for security improvements
+The AOPC's Judicial Automation Department developed the software.

-- publication of a law review research article on collateral review of non-capital criminal cases.
-It was the first empirical study of its kind in any U.S. jurisdiction - development of a Request for Proposal for security training of district justice staff - analysis of trial court decisional delay based on Rule of Judicial Administration 703, specifically examining cases awaiting decisions for longer than twelve months. - expansion of caseload statistical reporting to include more case types and procedures, such as summary civil jury trials and uniform jury reporting criteria. - support services to various committees and associations such as the Pennsylvania Association of Court Management and the Mid-Atlantic Association of Court Management - on-site support for local courts in compiling and analyzing caseload statistics.
-The Department also provides group training to participants in the annual New Court Administrator's School.
+- continued support of the Judicial Council's District Justice Security Subcommittee, including development of an incident reporting system and cost/risk reduction studies for security improvements - development of a Request for Proposal for security training of district justice staff - analysis of trial court decisional delay based on Rule of Judicial Administration 703, specifically examining cases awaiting decisions for more than twelve months. - expansion of caseload statistical reporting to include more case types and procedures, such as summary civil jury trials and uniform jury reporting criteria. - support services to various committees and associations such as the Pennsylvania Association of Court Management and the Mid-Atlantic Association of Court Management - on-site support for local courts in compiling and analyzing caseload statistics.
+The department also provides group training to participants in the annual new court administrator's school.